Web application performance and scalability (2005)

 Under such circumstances, you are left with performing a bandwidth test upon a user visiting a web application.
 With the results being used to either warn a user his bandwidth does not meet a certain threshold to experience a web application the way it was designed to or offer him an alternate application (a.k.a limited bandwidth application version) that performs appropriately even with limited bandwidth availability.

-Note What is a limited bandwidth application version ?
+What is a limited bandwidth application version ? | |

+Many web applications that need ample bandwidth are sometimes offered in limited bandwidth versions.
+Web applications that contain many media elements like videos, Adobe Flash or high-resolution images are often considered high bandwidth applications.
 To limit bandwidth consumption and allow users a better navigation experience, you remove these type of media elements and inclusively other non-essential elements like Cascading Style Sheets(CSS) or JavaScript from web application.
 Presenting a bare-bones version of the application in simple HTML to an end-user.
+One of the drawbacks of having a limited bandwidth application is that you have to keep it in-sync with the same content as the original (high bandwidth) application.
+A process that can turn impractical for many projects. |

 Another kind of bandwidth that is important is the one between a web application's server and upper-tier provider.
 Unlike the bandwidth between a user's PC and ISP, the bandwidth between a server and upper-tier provider is something a web application designer can control, since it forms part of the data center or provider's terms of service where a web application resides.